Rawlsy-py/Rawlsy-py/README.md

 MSc Student at Univiersity of Wolverhampton
 -------------------------------------------

 I was originally trained as a Chartered Legal Executive in England, working in financial services before switching to a career in Software Engineering.
 I am currently studying my Masters of Science in Computer Science through the University of Wolverhampton.
 I have completed a variety of taught modules from project management to mobile application development.
 I am also participating in research into the AI and Machine Learning space via my dissertation.
-I am a keen software engineer, and wish to proceed to a career as a Go(lang) specialist.

 * 🌍  I'm based in the UK.
 * ✉️  You can contact me at [chris@chrismitchell.xyz](mailto:chris@chrismitchell.xyz)